sag109/golight/golight_api2.md

 # Golight API 2
 ## Let's get REST-ish
 All requests and responses in JSON format.
+Prefix all URI with /api2/.

 ## Status
 * __GET__ /status